 The Australian Dietary Guidelines recommend a minimum daily intake of vegetables of between 5 and 6 serves per day depending on age and sex (see ‘About the data’).1

-In 2014-15, 7.0% of Australians aged 18 years and over met the dietary guideline for vegetables intake.
-The proportion of females meeting this guideline (10.2%) was higher than for males (3.8%).
-The average daily intake was higher for females than males in most age groups under 75 years.
-Similarly, a higher proportion of females than males generally met the dietary guideline in the age range under 75 years.
+In 2020-21, only 8.7% of Australians aged 18 years and over met the dietary guideline for vegetable intake.
+The proportion of females meeting this guideline (12.8%) was more than double the proportion for males (4.4%).
+The proportion meeting the dietary guidelines was higher for females than males in most age groups under 75 years, with these proportions generally observed to increase with increasing age.